 At least 30% of animal products are produced without the use of antimicrobial drugs for disease prevention purposes.
-22, 23 a) Reduce carbon and water footprint of meat, poultry, and cheese purchases by at least 20% per meal served from baseline year;

 25% of the total dollars spent annually on food products will come from Level 1 environmentally sustainable sources by fifth year of participation (see page 29 for qualifying criteria).